-To find out how much you have built up and when you’re able to claim you can get a State Pension statement on the gov.uk site.
-You can also get more information on how to increase your qualifying years, if they need a boost.
+To find out how many qualifying years you've earned and when you'll be able to claim, head to the government's website.
+You can also get more information on how to increase your qualifying years if they need a boost.

-For many, living on a weekly income of £175.20 won’t be enough to support the standard of living you may want later in life.
-This is why it may be a good idea for you to make other arrangements, such as taking out your own private pension, to fund your retirement lifestyle.
+For many, living on a weekly income of £175.20 won't be enough to support a comfortable standard of living in later life.
+This is why it may be a good idea for you to make other arrangements, such as taking out your own private pension, to fund your retirement.

-Sadly, there’s no such thing as Auto-enrolment for the self-employed.
-But by setting up a personal pension you can still benefit from the incentives the government have put in place to boost pension savings.
-Personal pensions are a very tax-efficient vehicle for long-term saving.
+Private pensions are a very tax-efficient way to save long-term.
 The government incentivise people to pay into pensions by adding a 25% tax bonus on top of their contributions.
 For example, if you contributed £100 the government will add £25.

 And, when you decide to retire or reduce your working hours, you’ll also be able to withdraw any savings you’ve built up.
 There are a number of different ways you’ll be able to claim your pension at retirement and you’ll be able to choose how and when you do this.

-Penfold is the online pension built for the self-employed.
-Our pension is built to be completely flexible around your needs: top up, change and pause your payments at any time, and anywhere in just a few taps.
+Our pension is built to be completely flexible around your needs.
+Top up, change or pause your payments at any time in just a few taps.
 Ideal for when your income varies month to month.

-We already help thousands of self-employed people everyday gain full control over their finances by providing the right support and tools to track down pots, make tax efficient decisions and take care of tomorrow.
+We already help thousands of self employed people every day gain full control over their finances.
+Penfold provides the right support and tools to track down pots, make tax-efficient decisions and take care of tomorrow.
 So you can get back to enjoy today.